What happens then?

 The platforms/partners of choice we work with include (but not limited to) :

-The programmatic space is definitely for the more sophisticated and larger spending advertisers, who might well have hit the ceiling with traditional advertising on Facebook and Google (maybe even Bing).
+The programmatic advertsing space is definitely for the more sophisticated and larger spending advertisers, who might well have hit the ceiling with traditional advertising on Facebook and Google (maybe even Bing).

-But, if your budget permits a conversation to be had, then hit the Get In Touch button below, fill in your details and we'd love to start some dialogue.
+If your budget permits a conversation to be had, then hit the Get In Touch button below, fill in your details and we'd love to talk.

-We might be a little too presumptuous that you would want to know more about what we can do to help you with programmatic display right now.
+We might be a little too presumptuous that you would want to know more about what we can do to help you with programmatic advertising right now.